Ad-Auris/engineering-data-room/README.md

   * **Single Responsibility** - units of software do 1 thing well, and only 1 thing.
 This is fractal and applies to lines of code, functions, classes, services, systems, and apps.
 2. Transparent & manageable - logs, analytics, error reporting, separation of config from code, and real-time adjustments are good

-By following these 2 top technical priorities, we get two important emergent properties: **robustness** and **scalability**
+By following these 2 top technical priorities, we get two important emergent properties: **robustness** and **scalability** while being able to maintian speed of shipping 🛳️

 Our full set of technical priorities, in order:

-1. Simple & DRY with a single responsibility
+1. Speed to Market
-2. Transparent & manageable
+2. Simple & DRY with a single responsibility
-3. Secure
+3. Transparent & manageable
-4. Consistent
+5. Consistent
-5. Documented
+6. Documented
-6. Tested
+7. Tested

 Developers are held accountable to these technical priorities.
 Code reviews are structured around these technical priorities.